MicrosoftDocs/security/zero-trust/endpoints.md

       </td>
       <td>
          <p><b>IV.</b> <a href="#iv-endpoint-threat-detection-is-used-to-monitor-device-risk">Endpoint threat detection is used to monitor device risk.</a> Use a single pane of glass to manage all endpoints in a consistent way, and use a SIEM to route endpoint logs and transactions such that you get fewer, but actionable, alerts.</p>
-         <p><b>V.</b> <a href="#v-access-control-is-gated-on-endpoint-risk-for-both-corporate-devices-and-byod">Access control is gated on endpoint risk for both corporate devices and BYOD.</a> Integrate data from Microsoft Defender Advanced Threat Protection (ATP), or other Mobile Threat Defense (MTD) vendors, as an information source for device compliance policies and device Conditional Access rules.
+         <p><b>V.</b> <a href="#v-access-control-is-gated-on-endpoint-risk-for-both-corporate-devices-and-byod">Access control is gated on endpoint risk for both corporate devices and BYOD.</a> Integrate data from Microsoft Defender for Endpoint, or other Mobile Threat Defense (MTD) vendors, as an information source for device compliance policies and device Conditional Access rules.
 The device risk will then directly influence what resources will be accessible by the user of that device.</p>
       </td>
    </tr>
 </table>